MichaelFlops/dayNnight/README.md

 ###Testing:

-If you want to make global changes / test / generate different color schemes for possible themes, download the entire repo and follow the setup instructions from bootstrap here (link).
+If you want to make global changes / test / generate different color schemes for possible themes, download the entire repo and follow the setup instructions from bootstrap [here](http://v4-alpha.getbootstrap.com/).

 ##Philosophy:
  - Why should a button be blue 24/7?